syeduzairdev/Gym-Website-Using-HTML5-CSS3/README.md

 # Gym-Website-Using-HTML5-CSS3
-This is a simple gym Login page Website Using HTML5 ; CSS3
+This is a simple gym Registration page Website Using HTML5 ; CSS3